hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 Supported platforms may be installed through `jetpm platform install "uri"`.
 If the URI uses a `file:` scheme it locates an user platform in the development device.

-Platforms either use the regular Jet Compiler or a subset of the Jet Compiler that is able to compile source files other than the `.jet` extension.
+Platforms use a customized compiler built with the Jet Compiler codebase that is able to compile source files other than the `.jet` extension.

 ## Conditional compilation